Port of Plymouth, England

 The brilliant performances of the Hamburg-American Company's record holder, the Deutschland, had directed attention to the port, with the result that the Kronprinz Wilhelm, on her maiden voyage, called at Plymouth in October last.

-Outward and homeward the large intermediate steamers have called at Plymouth, while on the eastward journey the express steamers regularly called to land mails, passengers, and specie.
+Outward and homeward, the large intermediate steamers have called at Plymouth, while on the eastward journey, the express steamers regularly called to land mail, passengers, and freight.

-According to the present arrangement, the express service, which was suspended for the winter in December, will lie resumed by the Columbia, which is due at Plymouth on the 15th March.
+According to the present arrangement, the express service, which was suspended for the winter in December, will be resumed by the SS Columbia, which is due at Plymouth on March 15th.

 The slower vessels, the Pennsylvania, the Patricia, the Pretoria, and the Graf Waldersee, maintain their service throughout the year, and they are still calling at Plymouth, both outward and homeward.

 After March next, the service will be augmented by the inclusion of two new large steamers, the Moltke and the Blucher.
-Up to the present the Hamburg-American Company's steamers have sailed from Plymouth on Tuesdays, but in future the sailing day will be Monday.
+Up to the present, the Hamburg-American Company's steamers have sailed from Plymouth on Tuesdays, but in the future, the sailing day will be Monday.

 One line, the Woermann Line, which is engaged in the West African trade, has withdrawn from Plymouth during the past year.
-In March last, it was announced that these steamers would call at Plymouth outward as well as homeward, but a month or two later they signified their intention of making Southampton their English port, and in July their connection with Plymouth ceased.
+In March last, it was announced that these steamers would call at Plymouth outward as well as homeward, but a month or two later, they signified their intention of making Southampton their English port, and in July, their connection with Plymouth ceased.
 Messrs.
-Elder, Demptster & Co., of Liverpool, have improved their service between the west coast of Africa and Plymouth, and now three of their steamers touch at the port monthly, instead of two, as formerly.
+Elder, Dempster & Co., of Liverpool, have improved their service between the west coast of Africa and Plymouth, and now three of their steamers touch at the port monthly, instead of two, as formerly.

 Hamburg-American Line Abandons the Port of Plymouth